 Image for Banking and Insurance

 Financial product awareness

 Many customers don't use the products and protections available to them — not because they don't want to, but because the barriers are invisible.
-Removing friction is more powerful than adding information.
+Default effects, friction in sign-up journeys, unclear language, and low trust all get in the way.

+Image for Banking and Insurance